 Dear Educators, Parents and Community Members,

-My name is Teddy Anderson and as far back as I can remember I have always been in love with First Nation’s culture and its life lessons.
-My grandparents and my father lived with the Tlingnit people since the 1950s.
-I spent time with Elders listening to stories, attending potlatches and learning traditions.
+My name is Teddy Anderson and as far back as I can remember I have always been in love with First Nation's culture and its life lessons.
+My grandparents and my father lived with the Tlingit people since the 1950s.
+I spent time with Elders listening to stories, attending potlatches and learning traditions from many cultures.
+My grandparents and father were later adopted into the Tlingit Nation through the potlatch ceremony.
 When I was 15, spending my summer with my grandfather, I met Hoop Dancer at the Red Deer Aboriginal Dance Troupe.
-Through an offering of tobacco my dance gave me two lessons in how to dance and I earned the cultural protocol to dance.
+Through an offering of tobacco he taught me two lessons in how to dance and I earned the cultural protocol to dance.

 Although my blood speaks to being Persian, English, Scottish and Norwegian, a lot of my life lessons and identity come from smudging, prayer, connecting with the land and learning the spirituality behind the Hoop Dance.
-In short, the Hoop Dance, the culture and the teachings changed my life and given me purpose.
+In short, the Hoop Dance, the culture and the teachings changed my life and helped me to understand that everything is connected.

 That is why I believe what we are doing at Medicine Wheel Education is so, so important!
-I believe the world can benefit from lessons found in First Nation’s culture and that’s why we should all endeavour to bring these stories and teachings to the world.
-This is also about helping children, parents and teachers who are not First Nation’s to learn, share and develop common ground.
+I believe this will not only benefit First Nation's children but all children.
+This is also about helping children, parents and teachers who are not First Nation's to understand the culture and to see it as dynamic, beautiful and welcoming.
 There so much cultural misunderstanding in our society, and Medicine Wheel Education is about building a bridge between cultures in an authentic, heartfelt and beautiful way.

 I come from a family of privilege and I believe in using my privilege to make a positive change in our world.